 One of the most famous is queue vs. line, with the former being used in Britain and the latter in the United States.
 "Queue" has caught on somewhat in America in describing computer applications such as the printer queue.
 The list of movies you want to get from Netflix is your Netflix queue.

-British writers will use the -our variant even when using American proper nouns.
+British writers often use the -our variant even when using American proper nouns.
 An American reader of Martin Gilbert's generally excellent history The Second World War may be thrown by the repeated references to "Pearl Harbour".

 Reckon is an interesting example.
 In both Britain and America it means "think/guess/suppose", but in Britain it is a common expression among all classes while in the United States it has come to be stigmatized (at least in some areas) as uneducated speech associated with hillbillies and rednecks.